ginatrapani/isosceles/README.md

 [PDO](http://us.php.net/manual/en/book.pdo.php)
 * Dynamic configuration through single config file
 * Caching to disk (via [Smarty](http://smarty.net))
-* Common webapp tasks like user registration, login, and activity logging
+* Common webapp tasks like user registration and login, application settings, and activity logging
+* A simple database query profiler
 * Testing framework (using [SimpleTest](http://www.simpletest.org/))

 Isosceles is in beta and incomplete.
 In future releases it will get more common framework features, like routing.